wech71/wfSpyNetCore/README.md

-## wfSpy 2022
+## wfSpy NetCore 8 and newer

 ## Update

-This version of wfSpy is now available for Visual Studio 2022, converted to .NET Framework 4.8.
-Basically this refreshed version WORKS.
-The other ones kind of don't anymore, considering they throw exceptions.
-So please enjoy this refreshed version.
+This version of wfSpy is now available for Visual Studio 2022, converted to .NET 8.0.

 ## Thank you